Marcel Vertès

 Vertès is also responsible for the original murals in the Café Carlyle in the Carlyle Hotel in New York City, New York.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Marcel Vertès" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Marcel Vertès" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools